k-frederic/JS_Milestone-Project_2_page/README.md

  - ![test screenshot](/assets/images/Screenshot%202024-04-14%20at%2019.22.02.png"Test errors")

 ### Bugs
-- __Google Map opening with a message due to the expired free use of the API__
+-  __Google Map opening with a message "This page can't load Google maps correctly" due to the expired free use of the API__
+- __The solution is to set up means of payment on my google acount to benefit fully the API Google map service__

 ### Unfixed Bugs
--  __Google Map opening with a message "This page can't load Google maps correctly" due to the expired free use of the API__
-- __The solution is to make a payment on my google acount to benefit fully the API Google map service__

 ## Page load analyze
 - ![test screenshot](/assets/images/Screenshot%202024-04-14%20at%2019.34.43.png "Test errors")